name of art: "Stop Abuse"

 Child abuse before the 1980s:

 Many people who suffered child abuse before the mid 1980s may have been misdiagnosed with other mental illnesses.
 This is because mental health professionals were looking at patients who exhibited emotional and mental disturbances as being "internal-generating" instead of "outside-generating".
 Psychologist Alice Miller was instrumental in changing how the mental health field judged mental illness.
 She saw that many children who were abused and neglected were being labeled with disorders like Aspherger's, Schizophrenia and neuroses.
 Being mis-labeled with these disorders exonerated parents, siblings or others in a child's life who were abusive or neglectful.
 Many mental illnesses and emotional disabilities are now being attributed to childhood abuse and traumas.
-This started in the mid-1980s with child abuse detection being taught to mandated reporters (teachers, school bus drivers, school administrators, police and others who work with children or families).
+This started in the mid-1980s with child abuse detection being taught to mandated reporters (teachers, school bus drivers, school administrators, therapists, police and others who work with children or families).

 "Narcissists Destroy Who they Cannot Control" video: